JudiniLabs/code-gpt-docs/docs/tutorial-features/chat_code_gpt.md

 ### Engage in Conversation:

-Once the chat tab is open, you can start a conversation by typing a message and hitting `Enter`.
+Once the chat tab opens, you can start a conversation by typing a message and hitting `Enter`.

 :::note CodeGPT Chat conversation
 <p align="center">